pcw109550/write-up/2019/CSAW/count_on_me/README.md

 #### Choosing appropriate seed value and get the flag

-To recover the flag, I deliberately chose the value of initial seed.
-The seed must satisfy the following conditions.
+To recover the flag, I deliberately chose the value of initial seed to satisfy the following conditions.

 1. `random_bytes()` method must generate identical results.
 2. Each random `16` byte chunks must encrypt different plaintext chunks, while one must include  the first chunk which the value is known.